 Instead of using up your time and energy checking up on employees, you can now divert your resource to something more productive instead.

-In fact, your team could be managing a lot of their own reporting and administration without you having to oversee it or sign it off.
+Your team could be managing a lot of their reporting and administration without you having to oversee it or sign it off.

 Now you have a bit more time to actively engage your employees.
 Engagement is low for many businesses, and a lot of employees cite their manager is the reason they hate their job!
 This can be due to an overbearing approach when you might be on their back all the time instead of letting them get on with it.

 Again, give the employee as much ownership of their role as they can.
 This increased responsibility will be perceived as freedom and trust.

 Instead of being the manager that demands and barks, you might prefer to be the one that asks leading questions.
 Don’t ask “have you done that yet” and expect a yes or no.

 Instead, check-in with your employee.
 Draw up the day’s task list together, and ask them to define the deadline (within your required parameters of course) so they feel in control.